 Whilst day trading taxes can vary, one thing that doesn’t usually make a difference, is what you’re buying and selling.
 Forex taxes are the same as stock and Emini taxes.
 Similarly, options and futures taxes will also be the same.

 Tax systems aren’t concerned about whether you’re buying and selling gold, oil, or Tesco shares, they simply care about the profit and losses you’re making.
 Instead, it’s the regional differences below that will have an impact.

 Some types of investing are considered more speculative than others – spread betting and binary options for example.
 This can sometimes impact the tax position.
 In the UK for example, this form of speculation is tax-free.
 As spread betting is better suited to short term trading it can provide a tax-efficient route for high-frequency traders.

 Every tax system has different laws and loopholes to jump through.
 Day trading taxes in Canada will be different to those in Australia, Ireland, India, and the UK.
 This is why estimated tax rates for day trading can vary hugely, even if you’re investing in the same instruments.
 Having said that, the west is known for charging higher taxes.

-People often ask, ‘do day traders pay self employment tax?’
+People often ask, ‘do day traders pay self-employment tax?’
 The answer to that is, it depends.
 Tax on trading profits in the UK falls into three main categories.
 However, it’s worth remembering the parameters for each status change, so it’s important you check for new developments.
-The HMRC will either see you as:
+HM Revenue & Customs (HMRC) will either see you as:

 - Self-employed trading activity – You’d be taxed the same way any normal self-employed individuals are, so you’ll be liable to pay business tax.